Internship and Career Preparation

 Toggle Item3.
 Create a list of Companies (LAMP List)

 Take some time to create a list of companies you’d would like to work for.
 These are the organizations that align with your interests and goals.
-Check out this video:
+BYU Career Services has put together this video and instructions on creating a LAMP List.

 -